Diana Chaikin

 Articles By Diana Chaikin

-If obsessive compulsive disorder disrupts your ability to work, you may be able to get disability benefits from Social Security.
+If a compressed nerve root in your back or neck causes significant pain and disability, you may be able to get benefits from Social Security.